 Once your criminal record has been sealed or expunged, the records with the:

 - Clerk’s Office are no longer public.
-No one can access those records without a court order to do so.
+No one can access those records without a court order to do so (see my webpage What is an Expungement).

 - Criminal records held by Law Enforcement are also made confidential.
 If they are expunged they have to physically destroy their files.
-This includes the State Attorney’s Office.
+This includes the State Attorney’s Office (See my video on What is a Florida Expungement for more detail)..

-- The Florida Department of Law Enforcement removes it’s criminal record information from public dissemination.
+- The Florida Department of Law Enforcement is not ordered to destroy their records, however they have to remove it from public dissemination.

 In Most Instances You Can Deny The Arrest Happened After Your Record Is Sealed / Expunged